tytydraco/yessleep/out/I_hire_a_sex_worker_for_a_few_hours_a_night_to_hug_and_hold_me_and_I_give_her_flashcards_which_tell_her_what_to_say_to_me.md

 “I have to go,” I said as I quickly left.

 That evening, a fragile tension hung in the air as my wife and I sat across from each other at the dining table.
-She glanced up, her blue eyes searching mine, and for the first time in ages, I felt a flicker of something I thought I had lost a connection.
+She glanced up, her blue eyes searching mine, and for the first time in ages, I felt a flicker of something I thought I had lost.

 “I’ve missed you,” she said softly.